• Skip to main content

 During the Battle of Chapultepec the U.S. attacked the area and six cadets died in combat.

 The next day the American forces deployed the American flag in the National Palace, located in the Historic Centre.
-To negotiate their retreat, Mexico had to give up New Mexico, Arizona, and northern California.
+To negotiate their retreat, Mexico had to give up New Mexico, Arizona, and part of California.

 The remains of the young cadets lie under each column, surrounding a statue of a mother carrying a dead child on one arm, with a defiant kid standing next to her on the other side.